|Birthname||Henriette Rosine Bernard|

 In 1882, she was married for the only time for one year, to a nondescript individual, Jacques Damala; he died a decade later.

 After a leg injury in 1905, she suffered for nine years before having the leg amputated in 1914.
-She continued to perform, write, sculpt and manage her own theater.
+She continued to perform, write, sculpt and manage her own theatre.

-Bernhardt died of uremic poisoning and a weak heart on 3/26/1923, 8:05 PM, Paris.
-At her funeral, the streets of Paris were lined ten deep as the coffin made its journey to Pere-Lachaise cemetery.
+Bernhardt died of uremic poisoning and a weak heart on 26 March 1923 at 8:05 PM in the 17th arrondissement of Paris.
+At her funeral, the streets of Paris were lined ten deep as the coffin made its journey to Père-Lachaise cemetery.

 - friend relationship with Abbéma, Louise (born 30 October 1853).
 Notes: presumed lovers